Being listed as a person to talk to in your friend or family member’s safety plan

-If your friend or family member has sent you a copy of their plan or asked you to be a supporter, start by sitting down together and talking through the type of support you might be able to provide.
-This should be a two-way conversation – try and be clear about what you can offer, as well as what they'd like from you.
+If your friend or family member has sent you a copy of their plan or asked you to be a supporter, make sure you understand what’s expected of you.

 You can also help by encouraging your friend or family member to use their safety plan if they start experiencing their warning signs or you notice changes in their behaviour.